markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 #### W3C HTML Validation

+HTML validation carried out and no major issues.
+Type/javascript information was removed from script taqgs as they were causing a warning.

+Errors were caused by duplicate ids on cart page but the elements which trigger these errors are never on the screen at the same time one part of the html relates to small screens and one to med/large so this was not investigated further.

 #### W3C CSS Validation

-Custom static CSS file run through w3c CSS validator without any issues.
+Custom static CSS files run through w3c CSS validator without any issues.

 #### Google Lighthouse Testing information